aadeliee22/aadeliee22.github.io/_pages/about.md

 ---

 ## Description
 This website is to list what I have done.
+I guess that nobody is looking this website, because this website is boring.

+But to whom will come and read these pages: Thank you for your delightful interest!
+And also sorry for my boring website and slight knowledge that will not quite interest you.

+### Detail
 The categories are classified by time.

-### Detail
 I have counted each year's start as March, since it is the beginning of the new semester.
 Therefore,
 - 2000-1 : spring semester of year 2000, which is between March 1 ~ June 31 2000.
 - 2000-s : summer semester of year 2000, which is between July 1 ~ August 31 2000.